jaimeiniesta/metainspector/README.md

 ### Sanitize HTML tags

-Sometimes the title of the inspected page there are tags with unrelevant content, e.g. `<script>`.
+Sometimes the title of the inspected page contains tags with irrelevant text inside, e.g. `<script>`.
 They are removed by MetaInspector by default.

-However if you would like to keep the content, supply `sanitize_html` option
+However, if you would like to keep the content, supply `sanitize_html` option:

 ```ruby
 page = MetaInspector.new('http://example.com/', sanitize_html: false)